Comparison of analog and digital recording: Physical degradation

 Unlike analog duplication, digital copies are exact replicas that can be duplicated indefinitely and without generation loss, in principle.
-Error correction allows digital formats to tolerate significant media deterioration though digital media is not immune to data loss.
+Error correction allows digital formats to tolerate significant media deterioration, though digital media is not immune to data loss.
 Consumer CD-R compact discs have a limited and variable lifespan due to both inherent and manufacturing quality issues.

-With vinyl records, there will be some loss in fidelity on each playing of the disc.
+With vinyl records, there will be some loss in fidelity with each playing of the disc.
 This is due to the wear of the stylus in contact with the record surface.
 Magnetic tapes, both analog and digital, wear from friction between the tape and the heads, guides, and other parts of the tape transport as the tape slides over them.
 The brown residue deposited on swabs during cleaning of a tape machine's tape path is actually particles of magnetic coating shed from tapes.
 Sticky-shed syndrome is a prevalent problem with older tapes.
-Tapes can also suffer creasing, stretching, and frilling of the edges of the plastic tape base, particularly from low-quality or out-of-alignment tape decks.
+Tapes can also suffer creasing, stretching, and fraying of the edges of the plastic tape base, particularly from low-quality or out-of-alignment tape decks.

 When a CD is played, there is no physical contact involved as the data is read optically using a laser beam.
 Therefore, no such media deterioration takes place, and the CD will, with proper care, sound exactly the same every time it is played (discounting aging of the player and CD itself); however, this is a benefit of the optical system, not of digital recording, and the Laserdisc format enjoys the same non-contact benefit with analog optical signals.
 CDs suffer from disc rot and slowly degrade with time, even if they are stored properly and not played.
 M-DISC, a recordable optical technology which markets itself as remaining readable for 1,000 years, is available in certain markets, but as of late 2020 has never been sold in the CD-R format.
 (Sound could, however, be stored on an M-DISC DVD-R using the DVD-Audio format.)